-The Hazell Center
+The Campus Center

-The buildings in NJIT's \$83 million campus construction program are beginning to take shape as the university community looks forward to the September 2003 completion date.
+The final phase of NJIT's \$83 million campus construction program opened in September 2004.
 The centerpiece is a new four-story student center with an outdoor roof garden with seating, a two-story student lounge and an expanded woman's center.
 Additional features will include a bookstore, a convenience store, six-lane bowling alley and computer center.

-The Hazell Center is a place for cultural, educational and social activities for the NJIT community.
-The Hazell Center staff strives to provide students, faculty and staff with a relaxing environment where they can enjoy a meal, study, watch a film, play billiards or a variety of other games, participate in the many activities offered or just socialize with friends.
+The Campus Center is a place for cultural, educational and social activities for the NJIT community.
+The Campus Center staff strives to provide students, faculty and staff with a relaxing environment where they can enjoy a meal, study, watch a film, play billiards or a variety of other games, participate in the many activities offered or just socialize with friends.
 The Offices of Student Activities, Greek Life, Women's Center and Miniversity are located within the building.
 The center also houses a wide variety of student clubs and organizations including the Student Senate, Graduate Student Association (GSA), Student Activities Council (SAC), university newspaper (Vector), yearbook (Nucleus) and radio station (WJTB).
-More than 50 student-run cultural, professional, special interest and social clubs and organizations share office space in the Hazell Center.
+More than 50 student-run cultural, professional, special interest and social clubs and organizations share office space in the Campus Center.

 On the lower level of the center is a recreation area with bowling, billiards, table tennis and video games.
 A variety of tournaments is offered each semester.
 The majority of student organization offices, radio station WJTB and The Pub are also located on the lower level.
-The main level of the center houses the Food Court, Student Dining Room, Information Desk and offices of the director of the Hazell Center, assistant director for Greek Life and the reservation manager.
+The main level of the center houses the Food Court, Student Dining Room, Information Desk and offices of the director of the Campus Center, assistant director for Greek Life and the reservation manager.
 The second floor of the center houses the offices of the associate director for student activities, the Women's Center, Miniversity and several student organizations.
 This floor also contains the Ballroom, which is used for a variety of large events, several meeting rooms, an art gallery and the Faculty/Staff Dining Room.

-The Hazell Center Information Desk personnel provide information about the campus, community events and public transportation.
+The Campus Center Information Desk personnel provide information about the campus, community events and public transportation.
 The Information Desk also has a university telephone directory, campus maps, discount tickets for Broadway shows, postage stamps and mail service.
 Two computers are provided for students to check class schedules, grades and registration information.
-The Hazell Center Office also provides fax service for a nominal charge.
+The Campus Center Office also provides fax service for a nominal charge.
 The phone number for the Information Desk is (973) 596-3605.